Dark Mode Light Mode

 7. The Bigger Picture of Jesus’ Genealogy

-Maybe your name will never be written in a list like this.
+Your name may never be written in a list like this.
 But your life—the quiet choices, the hidden faith, the whispered prayers—can still carry the weight of eternity.
+Because Jesus did not simply come through redemption.
+He came to extend it.
+And there is no part of your past too complicated, too shameful, or too broken to be included.

 The Birth of Jesus the Messiah